zRustyz/fitness-web-app/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

 Here's a blank template to get started: To avoid retyping too much info.
-Do a search and replace with your text editor for the following: `zRustyz`, `fitness-web-app`, `twitter_handle`, `russellcliu`, `email_client`, `russell.liu05@gmail.com`, `fitness web app`, `A web app helping users find different strength training excercises based on their goals and equipments`
+Do a search and replace with your text editor for the following: `zRustyz`, `fitness-web-app`, `twitter_handle`, `russellcliu`, `email_client`, `russell.liu05@gmail.com`, `Fitness Web App`, `A web app helping users find different strength training excercises based on their goals and equipments.`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>